How to get started with systematic literature searching

 Think of it like a Venn diagram; each set of terms functions as a collection of keywords combined using the OR function, expanding the search to include any of the terms within a set.
 The overlaps represent the AND operator, requiring all terms to be present simultaneously, thus leading to more precise and targeted information retrieval.

-Using a combination of both free-text/keywords and controlled vocabulary terms where available.
+Using a combination of both free text/keywords and controlled vocabulary terms where available.
 This will maximise the retrieval of potentially relevant records.
-Let's use the National Library of Medicine's Medical Subject Headings (MesH) in the MEDLINE EBSCO database in the following example.
+Let's use the National Library of Medicine's Medical Subject Headings (MeSH) in the MEDLINE EBSCO database in the following example.

-The final line integrates the terms from each preceding step into a single line which represents the your query.
+The final line integrates the terms from each preceding step into a single line which represents your query.
 Line-by-line searching involves breaking down the search process into smaller, more focused steps.
 This method helps researchers adjust their search terms based on initial findings, ensuring a thorough and targeted exploration of relevant literature.